Police lay no charges against former Unifor head Jerry Dias in alleged bribery case

 Dale said the union was informed by police at the end of 2022 that no criminal charge would be laid, but the union's own conclusion was unrelated to the police investigation.

-Dias said that these developments “reinforce what I have always known to be true: that over my 45-year career, I have consistently acted with integrity and in the best interests of Unifor members.”
+Dias said in a statement through his lawyer Tom Curry that these developments "reinforce what I have always known to be true: that over my 45-year career, I have consistently acted with integrity and in the best interests of Unifor members.''

 Dias said the allegations against him were not true.